 What started as a dream to find the best way to help others when I was very young has somehow decades later became a reality.
-As of December 16, 2021, I have been fully sworn and admitted, and am currently licensed to practice Law in all Courts within the Commonwealth of Massachusetts (BBO #pending).
+As of December 16, 2021, I have been fully sworn and admitted, and am currently licensed to practice Law in all Courts within the Commonwealth of Massachusetts (BBO #709809).
 I always wanted to be able to say I’m licensed to “practice all courts.”

 Law school was a wild ride.
 What follows is a blend of personal and professional experiences along the way.